-What is the energy transfer in each of thes se examples?

-A lamp turning on:

-Useful energy transfer: →

-Wasted energy transfer:

-Explain why an LED lamp is more efficient than a standard lamp.

-An apple falling from a tree and then hittir ng the ground:

--

-A Bunsen burner being lit:
+What is the energy transfer in each of these examples?
+Energy stores and transfers A torch turning on: What is the unit for energy?
+Useful energy transfer: → Wasted energy transfer: \longrightarrow What is the law of conservation of energy?
+Explain why an LED torch is more efficient than a standard torch.
+Complete the tables: An apple falling from a tree and then hitting the ground: Examples Energy store Food, batteries, matches () () Thermal Kinetic A Bunsen burner being lit: Elastic (strain) Climbing a ladder Magnets attracting/repelling The sun Bungee jumping: Energy pathway Example Light, sound,